Last updated: 10 June 2026

 This depends entirely on what you're looking for.
 If you want someone else to handle your investments competently, with a well-designed app, transparent reporting, and free access to wealth guidance, JPMorgan Personal Investing delivers genuine value.
 The fees are higher than DIY alternatives, but you're paying for a fully managed service backed by one of the world's most established financial institutions.

-On the other hand, if you're a confident self-directed investor who enjoys picking their own stocks and ETFs, you'll find better value on platforms like Freetrade or Lightyear.
-The lack of a DIY option here is a real gap, and the 0.75% management fee will feel steep if you don't need the hand-holding.
+On the other hand, if you're a confident self-directed investor who enjoys picking your own stocks and ETFs, you'll likely find better value on a DIY platform like Freetrade or Lightyear, where you keep full control and the 0.75% management fee won't apply.

-For context, the platform manages over £8.5 billion in assets for more than 265,000 UK investors.
-That's a substantial track record, and historical performance across their managed portfolios has been above the industry average over 10 years.
-Past performance isn't a guarantee of future returns, of course, but it shows the investment team knows what they're doing.
+For context, the platform has grown its assets under management from £3.5 billion when JPMorgan acquired Nutmeg in 2021 to over £8.5 billion for more than 265,000 UK investors.
+That's a substantial track record, and JPMorgan also publishes its full managed-portfolio performance history, so you can check the numbers yourself on its track record page.
+Past performance isn't a guarantee of future returns, of course, but the figures are there in the open.

 The verdict